Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 }

-Creating and Running Migrations
+Creating and Applying Migrations

-# Create a migration from schema changes
+# Create a migration (diffs schema against database, generates SQL, applies it)

-npx prisma migrate dev --name add_user_roles
+npx prisma migrate dev --name initial_schema

 npx prisma migrate deploy